basetenlabs/truss-examples/ultravox/README.md

 1. Make sure you have a [Baseten account](https://app.baseten.co/signup) and [API key](https://app.baseten.co/settings/account/api_keys).
 2. Install the latest version of Truss: `pip install --upgrade truss`

-With `Ultravox-vllm-truss` as your working directory, you can deploy the model with:
+With `ultravox` as your working directory, you can deploy the model with:

 ```sh
 truss push